 Knowing how to protect your voice as a classroom teacher is imperative to your health and career.
-There have been many times when either student needed constant re-direction, or maybe I was teaching an in-depth lesson that required me to speak more.
-At the end of these kinds of days, my voice was strained, and my throat was sore.
-Because teaching is the most important physical aspect of the job, teachers must consider their own vocal health.
+Many times, either student needed constant re-direction, or maybe I was teaching an in-depth lesson that required me to speak more.
+At the end of these days, my voice was strained, and my throat was sore.
+Because teaching is the most important physical aspect of the job, teachers must consider their vocal health.
 A voice amplifier and lots of hydration are two great ways to protect your voice while teaching.

 6 Tips for Every Classroom Teacher on How to Protect Your Voice